HigitusFigitus/humanize-api/README.md

 # Humanize API

-## API REST Requests
+The Humanize API stores anonymous responses to pre-EE/post-EE session surveys with demographics tied to them.

-The API root URL is located at https://humanize-api.herokuapp.com/api/v1
+The API root URL is located at `https://humanize-api.herokuapp.com/api/v1`.

-Generally speaking, ping the URL of the resource you're requesting along with the query parameters.

-### API Requests by Resource
+# Resources

+Documentation for various API resources can be found separately in the following locations:

+* Companies
+* Sessions
+* Responders
+* Responses

-#### Companies
+## Companies

 **Fetch all companies**